DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

 We left open the question how to set $\alpha_t$ and $\sigma_t$.
 So long as we stick to the requirements (monotonicity), we can learn the noise schedule.
 To do so, we implement a monotonic neural network that takes a time-step $t$ and outputs a (log) signal-to-noise ratio $\alpha_t^2 / \sigma_t^2$.

 ## Implementation
 We have all the required ingredients to start coding.
+For our full code, click [here](https://github.com/DavidRuhe/simple-variational-diffusion-models).
 Here, we implement the loss function $(3)$.
 ```python
     def get_loss(self, x):